cpbotha/cpbotha.github.io/content/posts/2006-03-10-posting-from-the-train-because-i-can.md

   - Uncategorized

 ---
-We&#8217;re on the train on our way to Bonn.
+We’re on the train on our way to Bonn.
 T-Mobile GPRS works like a charm, especially with the transparent image compression done by speed.t-mobile.nl.